SVP, Cloud Platform & Solutions Group

 Kip Compton is Senior Vice President of Cisco's Cloud Platform and Solutions group.
 Kip leads the company's effort to help customers innovate in a multicloud, automated world which is core to Cisco's strategy of delivering a secure, intelligent platform for digital business.
-He is responsible for developing and enabling solutions that span Cisco's entire technology portfolio.
 Kip and his team work across Cisco and with key technology partners to deliver innovative cloud products, hybrid cloud solutions, and Cisco's multicloud portfolio.

-Kip's organization develops world-class multicloud orchestration solutions, private cloud software platforms, and network orchestration products.
-His team also leads Cisco's NGENA initiative to enable service providers to benefit from a new shared economy model for networking services, creates go-to-market strategies for the Cisco Cloud Portfolio, and drives Cisco's open source software contributions for cloud.
-Kip and his team enable Cisco partnerships with public cloud companies such as Google, Amazon, and Microsoft.
+Kip's organization develops world-class cloud orchestration solutions, private cloud software platforms, and network orchestration products.
+His team also leads Cisco's ngena initiative to enable service providers to benefit from a new shared economy model for networking services, creates go-to-market strategies for the Cisco Cloud Portfolio, and enables Cisco's open source software contributions.
+In addition, Kip's team drives the development of the world's highest performance and most advanced data plane software used in cloud, virtualization and container networking.
+Kip and his team also enable Cisco partnerships with public cloud companies such as Google, Amazon, and Microsoft.

 Kip has over 20 years of senior leadership experience driving innovation in cloud, services, the Internet of Things, and network engineering.
 Kip has held leadership roles with vendors as well as service providers.
 His areas of expertise include video, distributed systems, content distribution, collaboration technologies, and digital media security.